-The Turfgrass Pathology Committee created this award to support outstanding turfgrass pathology students who wish to present their research at the APS Annual Meeting.
+The Turfgrass Pathology Committee established this fund to support outstanding turfgrass pathology students who wish to present their research at the APS Annual Meeting.
 Several donors provided the initial funds to initiate the effort.

 As described in the 2008 APS Symposium, “A Century of Turfgrass Pathology: Then, Now, and the Future,” the discipline of turfgrass pathology has discovered and described numerous diseases and contributed to practical management solutions over many decades.
 Currently, the discipline seeks to develop more sustainable practices by elucidating the underlying biology, ecology, and epidemiology of turfgrass diseases.